mvondracek/wifimitm/README.md

 the package’s `setup.py`.
 After the installation, the implemented automated tool can be started using its CLI named `wifimitmcli`.
 The rest of software dependencies can be satisfied by installation of required tools.
-For convenient setup of the implemented tool, several installation scripts and wrappers have been developed.
+For convenient setup of the implemented tool, a `Makefile` and several installation scripts and wrappers have been developed.

 *MITMf* has a number of dependencies, therefore it is highly recommended to use *MITMf* inside a virtual environment as stated in its installation guide[^MITMf_installation] .